 In 2000, Beauregard received the Hope College Distinguished Alumni Award from her alma mater.

-She and husband, Rick, have a 21-year-old son, Brad, who attends WMU and is an equipment manager on the WMU football team.
+She and husband, Rick, have a 23-year-old son, Brad, who graduated from WMU and is an equipment manager on the WMU football team while pursuing his masters.
 Rick retired from Kalamazoo Public Schools after 32 years of service and began Beauregard Home Services in the Fall of 2006.